 Field-hunting tip

-Look in granite pegmatites, rhyolite cavities, and high-temperature hydrothermal veins country — that is the host setting where topaz typically forms.
+Look in granite pegmatites, rhyolite cavities, and high-temperature hydrothermal veins country, the host setting where topaz typically forms.
 If you start seeing quartz, microcline, fluorite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals with multi-faceted terminations habit, so train your eye for that shape before scanning the outcrop.
-In the U.S., the densest reported localities are in Utah, New Hampshire, North Carolina — start trip planning there.
+In the U.S., the densest reported localities are in Colorado, Utah, New Hampshire.
+Start trip planning there.